Live and Learn (Joe Public song)

 "Live and Learn" is a song by American new jack swing group Joe Public, released in March 1992 by Columbia Records as the second single from their self-titled debut album (1992).
-The song, produced by the group with Lionel Job, was a success, peaking at number four on the US Billboard Hot 100, number three in the Netherlands and New Zealand, and number 10 in Belgium.
-It was ranked number 16 on Complex magazine's list of the "25 Best New Jack Swing Songs of All Time".
+The song, produced by the group with Lionel Job, was a success, peaking at numbers four and five on the US Billboard Hot 100 and Cash Box Top 100, number three in the Netherlands and New Zealand, and number 10 in Belgium.
+In 2012, it was ranked number 16 on Complex magazine's list of the "25 Best New Jack Swing Songs of All Time".

 Samples

 The song heavily utilizes sampling; the song samples the drum break from Digital Underground's "The Humpty Dance".
 The squealing trumpet glissando heard throughout is a sample from "The Grunt" by the J.B.'s.
 Vocal samples from James Brown's "Get Up, Get Into It, Get Involved" and the Soul Children's "I Don't Know What This World Is Coming To" are present, as well as replayed samples of "All Your Goodies Are Gone" by Parliament and "Peg" by Steely Dan.